niqitos/wiring.blog/content/en/1-getting-started-with-esp32.md

 }
 ```

-This code turns the LED connected to GPIO 23 on and off at intervals of one second.
+This code turns the LED connected to `GPIO 23` on and off at intervals of one second.

 ## Let's complicate the example

-In addition to turning on/off the built-in pin, you can connect an external LED to port 23.
+In addition to turning on/off the built-in pin, you can connect an external LED to port `23`.

 [**Important!**]{.not-prose.!text-red-500}&#x20;Always check the pinout of your board before connecting.